 Living in a cost-of-living crisis – the hierarchy of bills

 UK living standards have suffered their biggest fall since records began and what we have to spend or save is being subject to a very big squeeze.
 Dr Mark Pegg reviews the evidence and investigates how the pressure on personal disposable income is affecting people across the UK.
-No one size fits all and he proposes a model, a ‘hierarchy of bills’, as a guide to take on the challenge and get the most out of member benefits.

 We’re feeling the pain